ErikSchlyter/alpine-scripts/README.md

 Fetch the scripts
 -----------------
-You need to install `git` to clone this repo, and `lsblk` to check the correct disk device for USB, etc.
+You need to install `git` to clone this repo, `lsblk` to check the correct disk device for USB, and the proper version of `blkid` to get UUID, etc.

-    apk add git lsblk
+    apk add git lsblk blkid

 You can either clone this repo from a public source: